ComuGamersES/sentey/README.md

 ![EssentialsX](https://i.imgur.com/rutkmoA.png)

-The way this plugin works is by sending the player's spoofed IP address through a variety of filters such as:
+The way this plugin works is by sending the player's spoofed and handshake IP address through a variety of built-in filters such as:

 - Checking if the IP address is not null or empty
 - Checking if the IP address is malformed
-- Checking if the spoofed address is a local, loopback or site local address.
+- Checking if the spoofed address is a local, loopback or site local address. (disabled by default)

 You can find more information on how the [handshake packet](https://wiki.vg/Protocol#Handshake) is abused on [this writeup](https://github.com/wodxgod/Griefing-Methods/blob/master/Exploitation/UUID%20Spoofing.md) made by [wodxgod](https://github.com/wodxgod).

-The plugin also offers an option for filtering the handshake IP address - which is essentially the IP address of the proxy.
+The plugin also offers an option for filtering the handshake IP address - which is essentially the IP address of the proxy on a BungeeCord or Velocity setup.
 By default, it is on set up mode to prevent blocking all connections to the server.
 Administrators may configure this filter by using the `/sentey trusted-proxies` command.
+If you have ever used IPWhitelist before, it is pretty similar.

 ## Detecting port scans
 The plugin also offers a way of detecting server list pings which may be caused by external programs such as